Externship: Legal externships

 Legal externships, like internships, can be taken for law school credit.
 Internships and externships offered by law schools accredited by the Council of the ABA Section on Legal Education and Admission to the Bar are called "law clinic" and "field placement" courses, respectively, by (Accreditation) Standard 304.
 Experiential Courses: Simulation Courses, Law Clinics, and Field Placements.
-Standards 304(b) and (c) address the Council's expectations for simiulation courses in clinics (internships), respectively.
+Standards 304(b) and (c) address the Council's expectations for simulation courses in clinics/internships and placements/externships, respectively.

 Standard 304(d) applies to field placements (externships), defining them as follows for purposes of law school accreditation: "A field placement course provides substantial lawyering experience that (1) is reasonably similar to the experience of a lawyer advising or representing a client or engaging in other lawyering tasks in a setting outside a law clinic under the supervision of a licensed attorney or an individual otherwise qualified to supervise..."

 Law schools accredited by state government agencies, such as the State Bar of California, in addition to or in place of the ABA Council, must comply with the accreditation standards of those agencies, in order to maintain those accreditations.
 In California's case, Rule 4.102 in Division 2.
 Accredited Law School Rules of Title 4.
 Admissions and Educational Standards provides: "A law school provisionally or fully approved by the American Bar Association is deemed accredited by the Committee [of Bar Examiners, of the State Bar of California] and exempt from these rules, unless the American Bar Association withdraws its approval."
 (Inset added.)
 Other states that accredit law schools within their boundaries include Alabama, Connecticut, Massachusetts, and Tennessee.

 No university or free-standing law school allows students to receive academic credit in simulation, clinic (internship) or field placement (externship) courses for making coffee, taking inventory, or other tasks unrelated to practical experience to develop lawyering skills.
 Students can make the coffee if they wish - but the time they spend doing it cannot be counted as part of their experiental course time commitment.
 Neither can they receive academic credit for performing a paid job.